kent-map/kent/20c/20c-makaula-white-biography/README.md

 <br><br>
 It was whilst he was living at Minster that Albert became a member of the Minster Primitive Methodist Circuit, presiding over the circuit meeting in June 1914.[^ref22].
 The Primitive Methodists differed from the Wesleyan Methodists in that they allowed lay participation in the church.
 Later that year, Albert invited fellow African Dr Rubusana, who had been visiting England to interview the Colonial Secretary over the land question, to speak at a Brotherhood meeting in Minster, where they sung a duet in their native language.[^ref23]
 <br><br>
-During 1916-17, Makaula White contributed entertainment to concerts raising money for wounded soldiers and allowed the wounded soldiers to use his tennis court.[^ref24] [Kentish Express - Saturday 16 June 1923]
+During 1916-17, Makaula White contributed entertainment to concerts raising money for wounded soldiers and allowed the wounded soldiers to use his tennis court.[^ref24]

 The post-war period was a difficult time for farmers.
-Canterbury cathedral's tithe agent, noting a problem with non-payment in the Minster area, wrote to farmers threatening to serve a county court notice on them.[^ref25] Bulaitis 82] An agricultural depression had seen wheat prices plummet (Bulaitis 117) and among non-conformist communities such as the Methodists, the payment of tithes to the Church of England seemed like an "unjust tax on agrictulture".[^ref26] (Rev Kedward cited by xvi Bulaitis).
-It is not known how much these events affected Albert and his family but they reveal how difficult it was to be a farmer at this period.
+Canterbury cathedral's tithe agent, noting a problem with non-payment in the Minster area, wrote to farmers threatening to serve a county court notice on them.[^ref25]  An agricultural depression had seen wheat prices plummet and among non-conformist communities such as the Methodists, the payment of tithes to the Church of England seemed like an "unjust tax on agrictulture".[^ref26] It is not known how much these events affected Albert and his family but they reveal how difficult it was to be a farmer at this period.
 <br><br>
 It was around this time that Albert joined the freemasons and is reputed to be Britain's first Black freemason [^ref27] as a member of Lewises Lodge, Ramsgate.
 In 1920, he gave a talk to the Ramsgate Brotherhood on the "Habits and Customs of his Tribe" at the Primitive Methodist Church on Queen Street, using tribal weapons and beads to illustrate his talk [^ref28] By 1921, he was living with his family at 61, Ellington Road, Ramsgate.
 His daughter Irene was running dance classes in the town.[^ref29] However, a robbery at their house, in which Irene was called as witness, as well as accusations against Claude, who was working as an auctioneer's clerk, for theft from his employers, created difficulties for the family.[^ref30] Claude was sent to Canterbury Gaol for 5 months.[^ref31]
 <param ve-map center="Q67479626" zoom="12">